AdejokeAdeoye/Image-Restoration-Model/README.md

 # Image Restoration Model

-I implemented an image restoration routine using Keras.
-The project involves training a convolutional neural network (CNN) to restore images that have been intentionally corrupted by adding blocks.
+This project involves training a convolutional neural network (CNN) to restore images that have been intentionally corrupted by adding blocks.
 The CIFAR-10 dataset is used for training and evaluation.

 ## Table of Contents
 - [Introduction](#introduction)